Sustainable Fashion: A fad or the future?

 Our global fashion industry has been heavily criticized for causing irreparable damage to the environment.
-A recent study, April 2020, published in the Nature Reviews Earth and Environment, states the annual impact from the fashion industry is over 92 million tonnes of waste, 79 trillion litres of water consumption alongside chemical pollution and CO2 emission.
+A recent study, April 2020, published in the Nature Reviews Earth and Environment, states the annual impact of the fashion industry is over 92 million tonnes of waste and 79 trillion liters of water consumption alongside chemical pollution and CO2 emission.
 The glossy facades of fashion stores hide a huge environmental cost we are paying to set them up which is life-threatening and cannot be ignored now.

 What can Brands do under these circumstances to help the industry become more environmentally friendly?

 - The transition from fast fashion to slow fashion by optimizing manufacturing volumes.
 Analyze true demand potential to prevent stock-outs and increase customer satisfaction, and use smart-tech merchandising and WMS tools to ensure proper oversight on merchandise from the moment it enters the warehouse.

 - Expose 100% inventory to ensure all channels increase the visibility of long-tail merchandise and no piece is left behind.

 - Build sustainable partnerships in the supply chain for higher efficiencies.

 - Donate unsold good-quality clothes for a cause to the needy

 - Buy good quality clothes so they last longer

 - Open to buying pre-owned good quality clothes

 - Donate used good-quality clothes to the needy